 7. Come back to all fours, and spend a minute or two in Cat Cow Pose, gently transitioning between the two and making sure to breathe.
 Keep your core engaged to support your lower back.

-8. Finish off by scooting your yoga mat up to a wall, lie down on your back, placing a pillow under your hips and spend a few seconds in Legs Up the Wall pose.
-Legs up the wall is great for helping blood and fluid flow through your legs, and can really help with cramping, leg discomfort, and swelling.
+8. Finish off by scooting your yoga mat up to a wall, lie down on your back, place a pillow under your hips and extend your legs straight up against the wall so that your body forms a 90˚ angle at the hips.
+This is Legs Up the Wall pose, which you can spend a few seconds in.
+Legs up the wall is great for helping blood and fluid flow through your legs, and can really help with cramping, leg discomfort, and swelling in pregnancy.
 However, as you progress in your pregnancy, lying on your back isn’t recommended for long periods of time, so make sure you’re only in this pose for 10-15 seconds.
 If you feel lightheaded at all, roll over to your left side immediately and slowly sit up once the dizziness has passed.